BeejLuig/BeejLuig.github.io/_posts/2016-10-07-boil_the_frog_at_the_intersection_of_music_and_machine_learning.markdown

 Boil the Frog is powered by music data aggregator [The Echo Nest](http://the.echonest.com/) which, as of this writing, has 3,519,350 known artists and a whopping 37,484,281 songs stored in their databases.
 Both of those numbers went up before I could finish that sentence.
 The web app was built by The Echo Nest's Director of Developer Platform, Paul Lemere.

 According to the site, a similarity graph of about 100,000 artists is created every time you "boil the frog."
 Similarities between artists are calculated through an algorithm provided by The Echo Nest.
-The playlist is defined by the path through the app, selected by the app.
+The playlist is defined by the path through the graph, selected by the app.
 The path between one artist and the next is selected by their relative popularity.
 The songs are selected after the artist.
 The app aims to maintain the energy level from song to song, keeping the musical "boil."

 **My playlist**

 Here are a couple of my favorite playlists

 * [NOFX to D'Angelo](http://static.echonest.com/BoilTheFrog/?src=nofx&dest=dangelo)
 * [Galactic to Bruno Mars](http://static.echonest.com/BoilTheFrog/?src=galactic&dest=bruno%20mars)
 * [Amy Winehouse to Donny Hathaway](http://static.echonest.com/BoilTheFrog/?src=amy%20winehouse&dest=donny%20hathaway)